denis-tsv/EFCore.MigrationExtensions/README.md

 ```

 # Known limitations
-- Doesn't drop deleted objects (generates non compilable code, so the developer should write drop-code himself).
+- Doesn't drop deleted objects (generates non compilable code, so the developer should write drop-code himself)
-- Only C# is supported
 - PostgreSQL and SqlServer are supported, but any other DB can be easily added (use [`EFCore.MigrationExtensions.PostgreSQL`](src/EFCore.MigrationExtensions.PostgreSQL) as an example)
+- Needs the same line endings settings for all developers by .gitattributes file or 'git config --global core.autocrlf' command

 # Testing
 1. Open TestDataAccessLayer folder in terminal